-1) Exams: (24% of your total grade) There are two exams during the semester: Mid-term and Final Exam.
-Exams are not cumulative.
-Each exam has 60 points in total.
-Both exams are closed-book and closed-note.
-Exam questions will consist of multiple choice, fill in blank, true/false questions, and/or short essay questions.
-There will be exam review sessions before exams.
+1) Exams: (40% of your total grade) There are three exams during the semester: Exam 1, Exam 2, and Final Exam.
+Final Exam is cumulative.
+Exam 1 and Exam 2 have 50 points each, while Final Exam has 100 points in total.
+All exams are closed-book, but one-page study aid will be allowed.
+Exam questions will consist of multiple choice, true/false questions, short essay questions, and Excel questions.
+There will be exam review sessions before exams with extra credit opportunities.
 Please make sure you attend!

 The final exam will follow the university given final exam schedule.
-For this class, the final examination date is December 11th, 2017 (Monday) 5:30 pm - 7:30 pm, in the regularly scheduled classroom.
+For this class, the final examination date is May 10th, 2018 (Thursday) 8:00 am - 10:00 am, in the regularly scheduled classroom.
 The final exam MUST be taken on the scheduled day and time.
 NO LATE ADMITTANCE WILL BE ALLOWED ON THE EXAM DAYS.
 The instructor will NOT make any accommodations due to your work schedule or other classes (The exception might be given if you have three or more final examinations scheduled on the same calendar day).
 You will have two hours to complete your final exam.

 - Exam Supplies: For the exams students must bring the following: #2 Pencil.
 You are not allowed to use smart devices (phones and tablets).
 The instructor will not provide supplies for students.
 The instructor will not grade exams that do not follow instructions including the failure to use a scantron. - Make-Up Exam: There will be NO MAKE-UP EXAM.
 A schedule of exam dates is given on the first day of class, so that students can be sure to be present on those dates.
-Only in excused absence circumstance (See below excused absence policy), a make-up exam will be given.

-- O Providing official documentation of the emergency to the instructor will be required prior to request for the make-up exam.
+Only in excused absence circumstance (See below excused absence policy), a make-up exam will be given. - O Providing official documentation of the emergency to the instructor will be required prior to request for the make-up exam.
 Student Athletes must contact the instructor prior to exam schedule if he/she has an exam scheduling conflict and present proper documentation.
-The instructor will NOT make accommodation for students on exam due to work schedules, other class schedules, or other obligations. - o IMPORTANT: The instructor will not respond to a student's email which asks for make-up exam unless the student presented the official documents in advance.
-The instructor also will not respond to students' requests for giving extra credits after posting final grades. - 2) Quizzes: (7% of your total grade) Quizzes will be given through iClicker Cloud.
-Quizzes are given out in the beginning of the class.
-There will be NO MAKEUP quizzes, so please do NOT be late for class.
-Each question is worth 0.5 point.
-Students need smart phones/Tablet to complete quizzes.
-If you don't have a smart phone, please check the following link to borrow a laptop from Library: http://www.library.unt.edu/services/facilities-and-systems/laptops-checkout Answers for questions in quizzes will be given right after the quizzes.
-Quiz questions are based on the lecture and the case we go over in the previous class.
+The instructor will NOT make accommodation for students on exam due to work schedules, other class schedules, or other obligations. - IMPORTANT: The instructor will not respond to a student's email which asks for make-up exam unless the student presented the official documents in advance.
+The instructor also will not respond to students' requests for giving extra credits after posting final grades. - 2) Individual Assignments: (26% of your total grade) There will be Six individual Excel assignments based on Six Excel lectures.
+Student will also complete 2 in-class practices on paper.
+Include your full name in Word/Excel file title, and submit them on the due dates (see the tentative schedule; assignments are submitted to Canvas by 11:59pm on the due date).